OlivierLD/raspberry-coffee/LoRa/README.md

 ```

 Then from the Raspberry PI with the NMEA Multiplexer, connected to an Arduino UNO
-running the sketch `ArduinoRF95_TX` running on it:
+running the sketch `ArduinoRF95_TX` running on it, reading GPS data:

 ```
 $ ./mux.sh nmea.mux.replay.log.properties